EnterpriseDB/barman/doc/manual/10-design.en.md

 ### Scenario 1: Backup via streaming protocol

-If you are using PostgreSQL 9.4 or higher, and your database falls under a general use case scenario, you will likely end up deciding on a streaming backup installation - see figure \ref{scenario1-design} below.
+A streaming backup installation is recommended for most use cases - see figure \ref{scenario1-design} below.

 <!-- TODO: This way of referencing won't work in HTML -->
 ![Streaming-only backup (Scenario 1)\label{scenario1-design}](../images/barman-architecture-scenario1.png){ width=80% }